-Yacht Charter and Boat Rentals in Fethiye
+Yacht Charter in Fethiye

 The popular Turkish coast resort of Fethiye has been inhabited in some form for at least the last 2,400 years.
 A great jumping off point for a Fethiye yacht charter, the town is worthy of a day's visit in its own right.